 Contact individual academic certificate program staff (listed in program descriptions) for specific admission procedures.
 In most cases, students may take academic certificate program courses without being formally admitted to a program.

 Academic credit, skills or experience acquired outside a certificate program may qualify students to challenge or waive certificate requirements.

 Acceptance in an academic certificate program does not guarantee a space in any class.
 Spaces are reserved only when course registration forms and fees are received by SF State Extended Learning.

 Course fees are noted at the end of each course description.
-There is a non-refundable $50 academic certificate program application fee.

 CSU makes every effort to keep student costs to a minimum.
 Fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
 Therefore, CSU must reserve the right, even after fees are initially charged or initial fee payments are made, to increase or modify any listed fees.
 All listed fees, other than mandatory systemwide fees, are subject to change without notice, until the date when instruction for a particular semester or quarter has begun.
 All CSU listed fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.
 Changes in mandatory systemwide fees will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028 - 66028.6 of the Education Code).